mtimkovich/picmo-chrome/README.md

 - ⌨️ Completely keyboard accessible
   - Open the picker with `Ctrl+Period`
   - Navigate with Tab and arrow keys
-- 🐦 Choose between native and Twitter style emoji
+- 🐦 Choose between native and Twitter-style emoji

 ## 💾 Installation Methods